 - ⅓ cup canned Cannellini Beans

-- ¼ tsp Black Pepper Powder to taste
+- ¼ teaspoon Black Pepper Powder to taste

-- ¼ tsp Chili Flakes or to taste
+- ¼ teaspoon Chili Flakes or to taste

 - Wash, peel and cut potatoes, radishes and carrots to required sizes.
 If pressure cooking, keep the pieces big as you do not want very soft vegetables.